top of page

 Welcome to The Craver Family Page, which furnishes historical detail beyond the site index, exploring four generations of Cravers in the line of Johannes Craver of Rensselaer County, New York.

-Grandaughter Anna Blann's genealogical notes say of Madgalene's parents:
+Granddaughter Anna Blann's genealogical notes say of Magdalene's parents:

 Apparently it was a real love marriage, and through the influence of the bride's family, [Zacharia] Craver was appointed to a post in Fortress Monroe [mid 1830's].
 There was a large family ... [and the children were] educated with those of the officers stationed at the fort.
 When the great struggle between North and South took place, the Cravers should have been Northern sympathizers.
 It was not to be.
 Every son enlisted in the Southern Army.
 Two sisters, Anna and Magdalene, had settled in Maryland on the Eastern Shore.
 On the strength of their father's position, the younger girls obtained passes to visit their sisters in Maryland and always returned with smuggled medical supplies for the Southern Army.
 The supplies were tied around their waists, hidden by the voluminous hoop skirts of the times.

-Anna later told us the story which had been recounted by her mother, Annie Mënck Matthews, about how, as a little girl, during the War between the States, she (Annie) and her mother (Magdalene Craver Mënck) used to travel from Trappe, Maryland to Virginia to visit relatives and smuggle medical supplies to the Confederates in VA.
-Maryland was neutral, however the Southern sympathizers in Virginia encouraged young Annie to root for General Beauregard and Jefferson Davis.
-Once when they returned from Virginia to Maryland, and a union officer (who was a friend of the family) went through the formality of making them swear union allegiance upon return, little Annie piped up and exclaimed: "I root for Boneygard (sic) and Jeff Davis!"
+Anna later told the story which had been recounted by her mother, Annie Mënck Matthews, about how, as a little girl, during the War between the States, she (Annie) and her mother (Magdalene Craver Mënck) used to travel from Trappe, Maryland to Virginia to visit relatives and smuggle medical supplies to the Confederate side in Virginia.
+While Maryland was neutral, the Southern sympathizers in Virginia encouraged young Annie to root for General Beauregard and Jefferson Davis.
+At the checkpoint as they left Maryland, a union officer who was a friend of the family went through the formality of making them swear union allegiance, when suddenly little Annie piped up and exclaimed: "I root for Boneygard (sic) and Jeff Davis!"
 Fortunately, the officer overlooked the indiscretion and sent them on through, content with the wry observation that children tend to repeat what the grown-ups around them have been saying.
 According to Linda (Blann) Insley, her mother, Anna Blann, had a bone button which had been passed down from her grandmother Magdalene Craver, which had been carved with an inscription or initials (one for each of his sisters) by Jefferson Craver while he was in a union prison during the Civil War.
 He also gave his sister Magdalene a book of Polish History in which she wrote two original poems during the year before her marriage.
 The book, which still survives, is inscribed "the property of Mary Magdalene Craver, given to her by her brother, J’son Lawrence Craver, July the 2nd 1848."
 (Note: census records all cite her brother's name as Thomas Jefferson Craver) The poems are as follows:

 REFLECTION